nehaachar/Password-generator/README.md

 #  Password Generator

-Worked on basic Password Generating System
+Worked on a basic Password Generating System that creates secure, random passwords based on specified criteria like length, inclusion of special characters, numbers, and letters.